FurkanCetin547/Proj/README.md

 - Visualize relationships between sentiment and box office earnings or awards.

 ---
+##Hyothesis
+There is no significant difference in sentiment scores between different movie genres.

 ## Findings
 The project aims to uncover the following insights: